Alex-AK/portfolio_v3/client/content/pages/topia.md

 ### Contribution

 - Established NextJS/TypeScript serverless GraphQL application architecture with an emphasis on expandability and maintainability for a small engineering team.
-- Implemented a Docker based CI/CD pipeline with local and cloud automation coverage for seamless development workflow and application stability.
+- Implemented Docker based CI/CD pipeline with local and cloud automation coverage for seamless development workflow and application stability.

 ### Tools Used